davidobrien1985/davidobrien1985.github.io/blog/_posts/2011-10-01-am-i-compatible-to-my-future-plans-how-app-dnas-apptitude-helps-along-the-way-part-2.md

   - x64
   - XenApp; APP-V
 ---
-In my last <a href="http://www.sepago.de/d/david/2011/09/20/am-i-compatible-to-my-future-plans" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.sepago.de/d/david/2011/09/20/am-i-compatible-to-my-future-plans', 'article']);" >article</a> about AppTitude I gave you a short overview of what AppTitude is and where it can help you save time and such save you money.
+In my last [article](http://www.sepago.de/d/david/2011/09/20/am-i-compatible-to-my-future-plans) about AppTitude I gave you a short overview of what AppTitude is and where it can help you save time and such save you money.

 This article will all be about how you can actually go and import your applications and let them be analysed by AppTitude.